NOTE- This Blog also entails UPES Geography PYQ 2025 Main Examination-

 Internationalisation and Globalisation

-"The scope of globalisation is far wider than internationalisation; here the distinction lies in the depth of interaction and the relevance of borders."
+is far wider than internationalisation; here the distinction lies in

-- While internationalisation refers to interactions between two or more sovereign states, it remains largely confined to border-based exchanges and cooperation.
+to interactions between two or more sovereign states, it remains largely

-- In contrast, globalisation transcends geographical boundaries and creates a deeply interconnected and interdependent global system.
+globalisation transcends geographical boundaries and creates a deeply

-In internationalisation, national borders remain the primary point of reference.
+borders remain the primary point of reference.
 Activities such as

-- trade agreements,
+- trade

 - diplomacy, and

-- Cultural exchanges occur within a framework where state sovereignty is preserved, and control remains intact.
-The interactions are limited in scope and largely manageable by governments.
+sovereignty is preserved, and control remains intact.
+The interactions are

-However, in globalisation, -
+- However, in globalisation, -

-- borders become less relevant, and
+- Borders become less relevant, and

-- interactions move beyond simple interaction,
+- interactions move beyond simple interaction, followed by cooperation to integration.

-This distinction can be
+- This distinction can be

 understood through contemporary conflicts: